This page may contain affiliate links. As an Amazon Affiliate, I earn on qualifying purchases. Please see our disclaimer for more information.

 Wash and pick over 1 pound of garbanzo beans (I usually triple that amount so I can make multiple meals).

-Put the beans in a crock pot, cover the beans with water, add 2 Tablespoons whey or lemon juice per 1 cup of beans, put on the lid and let soak at least overnight (I usually soak them for about 24 hours).
+Put the beans in a crockpot, cover the beans with water, add 2 tablespoons whey or lemon juice per 1 cup of beans, put on the lid, and it let soak at least overnight (I usually soak them for about 24 hours).

 Garbanzo Bean Curry

-1 Tablespoon coconut oil
+- 1 tablespoon coconut oil

-1-3 Tablespoons curry powder (make your own)
+- 1 to 3 tablespoons curry powder (make your own)

-1 teaspoon cumin
+- 1 teaspoon cumin

-3 Tablespoons tomato paste
+- 3 tablespoons tomato paste

 - 1 package of frozen green beans or okra (or use a can of French-cut green beans)

-4 cups garbanzo beans
+- 4 cups garbanzo beans ( or 2 cans)